paulmackinlay/state-machine/docs/08-service.md

 form a starter implementation that will run as a stand-alone app.
 The app is backed by a state machine.

-The API and implementation are the blueprint for a generic microservice.
+The API and implementation are the blueprint for a generic service, a starting point for an app or microservice.

 ## App design